 The backtest on SPY returned the following performance metrics:

-The first column shows when we exit: number 5 means we exit five days later and the average gain is 0.11%.
-Every result is lower than any random day, but this might also coincide with the weak seasonality after the first three trading days of a new month.
+The first column shows when we exit: row number 5 means we exit five days later and the average gain is -0.04%.
+Every result is lower than any random day for the first 6 days, but this might also coincide with the weak seasonality after the first three trading days of a new month.

 Bonds perform poorly, thus also (perhaps) explaining the weak performance in stocks (when bonds fall, interest rates go up).